 "By doing so, we aim to maintain a sufficiently large middle class of young families in the Brussels-Capital Region who are willing to invest in their own home."

 The changes include the increase of the discount on registration duties, the regional tax that the buyer must pay on top of the purchase price of a home from €175,000 to €200,000.
 Additionally, homes up until the price of €600,000 will be eligible for the discount, up from €500,000.

 Some 7,000 families, around two-thirds of homebuyers in the region, have already taken advantage of the reduction in registration fees to settle in Brussels for longer periods or indeed permanently.

-Buyers who apply for the additional discount for a major energy renovation of the property (€25,000 per energy class jump, provided that an improvement of at least two jumps is made) will get give years rather than two to settle in the house is extended from two to five years.
+Buyers who apply for the additional discount for a major energy renovation of the property (€25,000 per energy class jump, provided that an improvement of at least two jumps is made) will get five years rather than two to settle in the house.

 "After all, extensive renovation work in a home can take a long time and it is not uncommon for buyers to be faced with setbacks during the renovations, which means they cannot move into the property within two years."